 "I don't think school or university could have prepared me for this," she says, then stops herself and smiles, because it was precisely her school that showed her the way of her future.

 Not many people would argue the homily about travel broadening the mind.
-In countries such as South Africa and Australia, students graduating from high school routinely experience what's known as a "gap year" before starting university.
+In countries such as South Africa, Australia, and Poland, students graduating from high school routinely experience what's known as a "gap year" before starting university.
 They travel abroad to work, perhaps as an au pair helper to a family or as volunteer staff in a British school.
 Although this hasn't as yet caught on in many Canadian public schools, private and independent schools have long offered their students a variety of travel educational experiences.

 Some schools travel and study abroad a centrepiece of the curriculum.
 St. Mildred's-Lightbourn School has designed a successful and popular multi-faceted, multi-level external studies program.